 2For I am jealous for you with a godly jealousy; for I betrothed you to one husband, to present you as a pure virgin to Christ.
 3But I am afraid that, as the serpent deceived Eve by his trickery, your minds will be led astray from sincere and pure devotion to Christ.

 Note that Paul says that whatever physical goals we may have (finish college, save for retirement, lose weight, etc.), our spiritual and thus primary goal is simple faith and devotion to Christ.
-The Greek word for simple (Haplotes) ... a word referring to "...a piece of cloth without a crease in it."
+The Greek word for simple (Haplotes) ... is a word referring to "...a piece of cloth without a crease in it."
 Too much clutter in your mind and life leaves too little room for simple devotion to God and Christ.
-For intimacy to grow, we need to simplify (weed out) the garden of our mind and heart and everyday life.
+For intimacy to grow, we need to simplify (weed out) the garden of our minds and hearts in everyday life.